-Rationale: The mid-trimester examination is intended to assess student's knowledge and understanding of core concepts and theories related to individual and social psychology covered in the first five weeks of the trimester.
+Task Description: The mid-trimester examination is intended to assess student's knowledge and understanding of core concepts and theories related to individual and social psychology covered in the first five weeks of the trimester.

-Assessment details: The exam will consist of multiple-choice questions, based on lecture material and the required readings from Burton et al., (2019).
-The assessment will evaluate learning outcomes 1 & 2.
+The exam will consist of multiple-choice questions, based on learning experiences material and the required readings from Burton et al., (2019).
+This task will evaluate learning outcomes 1 & 2.

-Marking criteria: This exam will be marked following a strict marking guide and will undergo a full moderation process.
+Criteria and Marking: This exam will be marked following a strict marking guide and will undergo a full moderation process.